blokk-studio/HLiquity/README.md

-# HLiquity: Decentralized Borrowing Protocol on hedera based on Liquity
+# HLiquity: Decentralized Borrowing Protocol on Hedera based on Liquity

 > This fork only implements changes to the front-end that are necessary to work with the Hedera contracts of [HLiquity](https://github.com/SwisscoastAG/HLiquity).
 The only packages that are guaranteed to be up-to-date and functional are [`dev-frontend`](/packages/dev-frontend) and [`lib-ethers`](packages/lib-ethers).